 Giving Your Child A Bilingual Education

-Your child’s education is one of the most important things you will have to consider during their lives.
 Choosing where to send them to school is a big decision.
+Your child’s education whether it be monolingual or bilingual, is one of the most important things you will have to consider during their lives.
 There are many benefits of a bilingual education.
 If your child is bilingual when they are ready to start kindergarten or school, learning in a bilingual school can reinforce their languages.
 If your child can speak only one language, giving them a bilingual education can help them to acquire an additional language in a short amount of time.
 Immersing your child into the language on a daily basis long term, will not only help them to become proficient in the language, but will also be exposed to other opportunities.

 Cognitive benefits of a bilingual education

 A bilingual education can strengthen the executive function of the brain.
 Research shows that because bilingual students are able to use two languages at the same time, switching consistently, it develops skills for functions such as inhibition, switching attention, and working memory.
 As such, students who are being educated bilingually, often perform better on tasks which require multi-tasking, decision making and problem solving, even though they have nothing to do with the language.

 One of the major benefits of a bilingual education is that kids are not only raised to be bilingual, but also to be biliterate.
 This can give your child more choices when it comes to choosing further education.
 They will be free to choose which university they want to go apply for, in which country, depending on the languages they speak.